-Collins and Goto undertook a more extensive investigation beginning in 2000; 3 Rivers Second Nature addressed the meaning, form and function of public space and nature in Allegheny County, cataloguing the assets of several watersheds and brownfields around the county, including Nine Mile Run, and suggesting alternative futures for them.
+The team undertook a more extensive investigation beginning in 2000; 3 Rivers Second Nature addressed the meaning, form and function of public space and nature in Allegheny County, cataloguing the assets of several watersheds and brownfields around the county, including Nine Mile Run, and suggesting alternative futures for them.

 The Nine Mile Run area should never have reached this degraded state.
 In the early 20th Century, as part of the City Beautiful movement, Pittsburgh leaders invited Frederick Law Olmstead, Jr. to survey the city and produce recommendations about how best to improve it.
 One in particular is of interest here: